- General Information

 - An innovative Theme-Based Ambulatory Experience gives interns the opportunity to focus their ambulatory education in a structured way by organizing various educational components on one general theme at a time.
-Components of this experience include an interactive online forum (moderated by a subspecialty expert), review of selected landmark papers and guidelines/
+Components of this experience include an interactive online forum (moderated by a subspecialty expert), review of selected landmark papers and guidelines.

 Firm Rotations: Each PGY 1 and 3 has one, and each PGY 2 has two required firm rotations designed to solidify their ambulatory skills.
 The experience is designed to provide an immersion in the practice with a focus on in-depth attention to their primary patient panel, acute outpatient medicine, phone triage and quality improvement.

 - Phone medicine: A core curriculum in phone medicine is reviewed, and the firm attending does daily reviews with each resident to insure comfort and facility with phone management.

 - EPIC Inbox and Firm Mailbox management: Residents are responsible for the Ambulatory Resident Pool in EPIC for their firm with the goal of developing co-practice skills.
 This includes calls and labs concerning firm patients cared for by all interns and residents on wards, elective, ICU, ER, and vacation.
 Residents review a curriculum of proper management of abnormal laboratory results and patient communication skills.
 Residents also assist with form completion and mailbox management for colleagues who are schedued to be away from the office.

 - Quality Improvement Residents on the firm rotation play an important role in firm-based quality improvement projects, as detaild above.

-Q: How is the curriculum organized?
+- (21) How is the curriculum organized?

 - The blueprint for the curriculum has been created by the Curriculum Committee made up of Core Faculty from each specialty of Internal Medicine.
 These individuals create the curriculum based on what they feel is most important for a general internist to know about that specialty.
 This curriculum integrates resident report, ambulatory conferences, and clinic curricula, while also supplying self-directed learning resources such as videos, reference articles, and a broad array of podcasts recently developed by a group of our residents.

-Q: What is the conference curriculum?
+- (22) What is the conference curriculum?

 An integrated conference curriculum provides interns and residents with broad exposure to the principles and competencies of core internal medicine.
 The purpose and format of each conference is slightly different to provide residents with diverse learning venues.
 In addition, a variety of both clinical and basic science conferences are held throughout the week in all of the specialties.
 The weekly conferences include:

-Resident report: (12:00 - 1:00 p.m - Monday, Wednesday, and Thursday)
+Resident report: (12 pm to 1 pm - Monday, Wednesday, and Thursday)

 This is the highlight of the curriculum.
 It is a didactic, patient based conference held 3 times a week.
 It is run by the chief residents with faculty support.
 There is equal emphasis on inpatient and outpatient cases.
 Multiple formats are used including intake, formal case presentations and clinical skills sessions.
 Integrated here are a physician scientist and a patient safety series.

 Intern report: (1:15 pm to 2:15 pm - Monday, Wednesday, and Thursday)

 This is similar to resident report but is focused for interns.
 It is run by the chief residents and occurs three times a week with equal emphasis on inpatient and outpatient cases.
 Interns are encouraged to forward phone calls to their residents during intern report in order to insure a focused educational experience (and opportunity to eat lunch in peace).